Martha Colburn: Early life and education

+Career

 It was around the time of finishing college that Colburn first began to work with film.
 Her motivation to work with film arose partially from finding 16mm reels of old educational movies.
 Acrophobic Babies and Feature Presentation are two early examples of Colburn working within this process.
 By scratching, tinting, and splicing the film itself, Colburn made her first filmic pieces through her manipulation of appropriated imagery.

 After discovering Super-8 in 1995, Colburn switched from 16mm to 8mm.
 Her initial explorations in puppetry and animation are simultaneous with her shift in film formats.
 Caffeine Jam is one of her first animated films, while Killer Tunes is animation using marionettes.
 Colburn continues to develop and enrich her animation to an even greater complexity of form, materials, and concepts.
 During an interview with Metropolis M Magazine, Colburn asserted her love for animation: "animation is magical, it’s making gold out of glitter."

 After ten years of living in Baltimore, Colburn moved to Amsterdam in 2000 after being offered a two-year residency at the Rijksakademie.
 During her residency, Colburn made numerous films including Skelehellavision, an animated and hand-colored film mixing images of female pornography stars and skulls, and Big Bug Attack, a film whose soundtrack was a collaborative piece between Colburn and German techno artist Felix Kubin.
 Once finishing up her residency, Colburn spent another three years in the Netherlands making films until returning to the United States in 2005.

 Once settling between Long Island City, New York and Amsterdam, NL, Colburn began work on films that dealt more closely with American history and its relationship to the country’s foreign and domestic policies.
 Destiny Manifesto incorporates images of the American frontier with depictions of the conflict in the Middle East.
-Meet Me in Wichita is a parody of The Wizard of Oz in which Osama Bin Laden substitutes for all of Oz’s characters aside from Dorothy, the story’s heroine.
+Meet Me in Wichita is a parody of The Wizard of Oz in which Osama bin Laden substitutes for all of Oz’s characters aside from Dorothy, the story’s heroine.
 "I am making films that work with ideas of the loss of faith, obsession with spectacle, self destructiveness, compulsion for violence," Colburn said in Metropolis M Magazine about her work of most recent years.
 "Inhibition and fear characterize my work, as uninhibited and fearless they may appear."
 As far as the effects of returning to her native country after spending time in Europe, Colburn believes her work has gotten increasingly concerned with political issues facing the world today.

 Colburn has also used animation for music videos.
 She created pieces to accompany the San Francisco-based band Deerhoof’s song "Wrong Time Capsule" in 2005 and Serj Tankian’s "Lie, Lie, Lie" in 2007.
 Yet these projects come as no surprise given the strong relationship Colburn has always had with music.
 She even created animation for the 2005 documentary about the musician Daniel Johnston entitled The Devil and Daniel Johnston.
 Colburn’s latest film, Myth Labs, has not just been screened, but also presented as panels of which the film is composed.